Axway/streams-open-docs/content/en/docs/metrics.md

 ### Default Spring Boot metrics

 Our frameworks provide a lot of additional metrics.
-However, we recommend you pay attention to the following timers in particular.
+However, we recommend you pay attention to the following timers:

 * http\_client\_request\_seconds : timer of the web requests _emitted_ by Streams (i.e. polling or webhook).